 This module focuses on the complex anatomy of infant breastfeeding, including structures in the suck-swallow-breathe triad: muscles, fascia, and peripheral nerves.
 Further, this module provides a detailed look at the roles of the sub-cortical and cortical areas of the brain in the coordination and maturation of suck-swallow-breathe.

-COMING SOON! – Presented by Maxine Haller, OTR
+COMING SOON!
+Presented by Melissa Cole, MS, IBCLC

 COMING SOON!
 Understanding the suck-swallow-breathe triad is foundational knowledge that lactation professionals must have to evaluate and treat dysfunctional feeding issues successfully.
 Anatomical knowledge serves as a base for this module, which details the physiological components of the triad.
 In this module, Dr. Hazelbaker presents models, animations, and videos to demonstrate the function of the six valves that shuttle milk from the breast into the stomach.